 St Oliver Plunkett’s Ancestral Home

 Saint Oliver Plunkett’s church which dates back to the 17th century still stands within the grounds of Loughcrew estate.
-His family lived on the estate before it was taken by Oliver Cromwell in 1641 – it is said that he destroyed the church roof – and the outline of the location of what is thought to have been their home has only recently been discovered.
+His family lived on the estate, in a tower house attached to the church, before the estate was taken by Oliver Cromwell in 1641 – it is said that he destroyed the church roof.

 Born at Loughcrew in 1625, Oliver spent the first 22 years of his life here and prayed in the family church.
 One can imagine the young Oliver, playing in the gardens, swinging from the boughs of the ancient yews, fishing in the garden stream, helping out in the garden corn mill and walking up to the 5000 year old Cairns to wonder upon the faith of those who had built them.